botcity-dev/botcity-framework-web-python/docs/intro.md

   and things such as cookies and stored passwords or certificates from one execution won't interfere with the others.

+- **Page Load Strategy**: By default we use the `NORMAL` strategy which waits for the page to load completely.

 A handful of other options are also set and they can be inspected on the source code for each browser on the `botcity.web.browsers` module.